You don’t need to be in the office 40 hours a week to be the most impactful leader. Fractional CMOs deliver results, not just face time.

 8. Job security

-While being a fractional CMO can come with the challenge of securing new clients (which we talk about below), there’s no denying having multiple streams of income helps with job security.
+While being a fractional CMO can come with the challenge of securing new clients (which we talk about below), there’s no denying that having multiple streams of income helps with job security.
 If you lose one client, you still have others.

 You’re also seen as an expert, which makes contract renewals and referrals easier.